by Brenda L. Peterson, The Layoff Lady

 'Tis The Season

-I’ve read several of articles touting the benefits of job searching during the holidays--and I mean a lot, a lot of them.
+I’ve read several articles touting the benefits of job searching during the holidays--and I mean a lot, a lot of them.
 (No one else will be applying!
 You’ll get a leg up on other applicants!
 Tons of people are trying to fill positions before the year's end!)

-Here is my advice to job seekers at the end of the year.
-Take a holiday break.
-Go do things you’d like to do when you’re gainfully employed but that are harder to find time to do.
+Instead, take some time for you.
+Go do a few things you enjoy but don't always take the time to do while you are gainfully employed.
 Go to a noon yoga class.
 Get together with friends for lunch.
 Read a novel with no obvious professional development benefit.
 Go to a matinee.
 Visit a museum.
 Take a road trip.
 Walk around the mall on a weekday.
 Buy fancy coffee in a café and people watch.
-Take some time for yourself.
-Take a break from pounding pavement on your job search and just breathe.
-I guarantee you'll feel better from giving yourself a reprieve.
+Whatever it is, do some things that bring you joy.

 7-time layoff survivor Brenda L. Peterson, The Layoff Lady, waxes poetic on layoffs, job transitions, & career resilience.